peterStitt/libspatialaudio/docs/AmbisonicRotation.md

 A positive roll angle will rotate a sound from the left to the right underneath the listener.
 From the point-of-view of the listener this is as if they roll their head to the right.

 Rotations can be applied in any order but changing the order of the rotation will not result in the same output, so care must be taken.
-The yaw-pitch-roll order, where rotations around the z-axis are performed first, is common in Ambisonics, but `CAmbisonicRotator` gives the option for any combination to be used.
+The yaw-pitch-roll order, where rotations around the z-axis are performed first, is common in Ambisonics, but `AmbisonicRotator` gives the option for any combination to be used.

 Rotation of the sound field is particularly beneficial when working with a binaural renderer because it fixes the sound sources in space.
 This can help to reduce front-to-back confusions or with sound source externalisation.

 Note that `AmbisonicRotator` uses hard-coded equations to generate the individual yaw, pitch and roll rotation matrices.
 However, for higher orders a recurrence relation based method can be used to compute $`\textbf{R}_{N}(\alpha, \beta, \gamma)`$ [[1]](#ref1).

-## CAmbisonicRotator
+## AmbisonicRotator

-The `CAmbisonicRotator` class is used to change the orientation of a supplied Ambisonic signal in real-time.
+The `AmbisonicRotator` class is used to change the orientation of a supplied Ambisonic signal in real-time.
 In order to avoid clicks while rotating the rotation matrices are interpolated over a specified length of time set during configuration of the object.

 ### Configuration